arviz-devs/arviz/doc/source/user_guide/label_guide.rst

     idata.posterior.sel(coords)

-We see now that ``subject`` and ``subject bis`` are no longer indexing coordinates, and therefore won't be available to the labeller:
+We see now that ``subject`` and ``subject bis`` are no longer indexing coordinates, and therefore won't be available to the `labeller`:

 .. ipython:: python

     @savefig default_plot_posterior.png
     az.plot_posterior(idata, coords=coords);

-To get around this limitation, we will store the coords used for pointwise selection as a Dataset which we will pass to the labeller so it can use the info it has available (``pointwise_sel`` and its position in this case) to subset this coords Dataset and use that instead to label.
+To get around this limitation, we will store the `coords` used for pointwise selection as a Dataset.
+We will pass this Dataset to the `labeller` so it can use the info it has available (``pointwise_sel`` and its position in this case) to subset this `coords` Dataset and use that instead to label.
-One option is to format these non-indexing coordinates as a dictionary whose keys are dimension names and values coordinate labels and pass that to the parent's ``sel_to_str`` method:
+One option is to format these non-indexing coordinates as a dictionary whose keys are dimension names and values are coordinate labels and pass that to the parent's ``sel_to_str`` method:

 .. ipython:: python